olinml2024/olinml2024.github.io/assignments/assignment17/FinalProject.markdown

 * A **deliverables proposal** that fleshes out the deliverables you expect to produce by the end of the project.
 * A **video summary** that presents the main results of your project in a polished manner.
 * Your **project deliverables** (as appropriate to your project and following the plan put forth in your deliverables proposal).
+* A **final reflection** on the project and your contributions to it.

 # Choosing a Project Topic and Possibly a Partner

-We gave you a link to [the 2019 project posters](https://drive.google.com/drive/folders/1BtQyiIGtgpxS7DzGq9KvPVhyGggo0UKx).
-We also have [some slides](https://docs.google.com/presentation/d/1akIhFbNFulvfhqR_4A5tHM_oXKQtMw5akulwpdXB3RU/edit?usp=sharing) we'd like to go through to help introudce the final project.
+On Canvas (Project Topic Brainstorm assignment), we gave you a link to the 2019 project posters.
+We also have [some slides](https://docs.google.com/presentation/d/1akIhFbNFulvfhqR_4A5tHM_oXKQtMw5akulwpdXB3RU/edit?usp=sharing) we'd like to go through to help introduce the final project.

 # Deliverable: Project Proposal (5% of total grade)